Statement from Options

 If you see a therapist or psychiatrist regularly for in-person visits, they may have already contacted you about the option of temporarily transitioning your therapy to remote sessions using a video teleconferencing service.
 Getting therapy this way is sometimes called “teletherapy,” and has been increasingly utilized over the past decade to deliver mental health care with strong results in both adults and children.

 You can expect the same privacy and security in our telehealth sessions as in our face-to-face sessions.
 Our clinicians will be located either in a private office on Options’ property or at a secure and confidential off-site location.
-You are responsible for selecting a private location that includes or does not include others and inform your clinician if others are present during the session.
+You are responsible for selecting a private location that includes or does not include others and to inform your clinician if others are present during the session.
 Please let your clinician know if privacy at your end is compromised so that the session can be discontinued and rescheduled.
 Video sessions will be conducted through a secure and HIPAA compliant platform.

 Guides for using Teletherapy